paul-hammant/tbd/content/continuous-integration/index.md

 {{< ext url="https://martinfowler.com/bliki/ContinuousIntegrationCertification.html" >}} and within that *a great
 coin* "Daemonic Continuous Integration" for this effect.

-{{< note title="This site's use of CI and Trunk Based Development" >}} Given other popular branching models (that are not Trunk Based Development) **also** benefit from CI servers watching for and verifying commits, this site is going to refer to the commit to a **enforced single shared source-control branch* practice as Trunk Based Development.
+{{< note title="This site's use of CI and Trunk-Based Development" >}} Given other popular branching models (that are not Trunk-Based Development) **also** benefit from CI servers watching for and verifying commits, this site is going to refer to the commit to a **enforced single shared source-control branch* practice as Trunk-Based Development.
 {{< /note >}}

 There are many CI technologies and services available for teams to use.
 Some are free, and some are open source.